covid-19-Re/paper-code/README.md

 - empiricalPaper.R is used to generate Table 1 and S2.
 - Fig4.R is used to generate Figs. 4 and S12.

-## Currently not included
+## Figures S9-S11
-- Status 24.6: The code to generate figures S9-S11 is currently not included since it requires access to Swiss linelist data to run.
-We are working to provide a processed form of the data and the corresponding scripts for transparency.
+- The code to generate figures S9-S11 requires access to Swiss linelist data to run.
+We provide the data that is plotted in the paper (in the data folder) and the scripts used to analyse the raw data (in the code folder).
+The latter will not be able to run without the privacy-sensitive data, but is included for transparency.